Asymptotically Optimal Fixed-Budget Best Arm Identification with Variance-Dependent Bounds: Problem Setting

 \section{Problem Setting}

-We investigate the following setup of fixed-budget BAI with contextual information.
-Given a fixed number of rounds $T$, referred to as a budget, in each round $t = 1,2,\dots, T$, a decision maker observes a contextual information (covariate) $X_t\in\mathcal{X}$ in the context space $\mathcal{X}\subset \mathbb{R}^D$ and draws a treatment arm $A_t \in [K] = \{1,2,\dots, K\}$.
+We investigate the following setup of fixed-budget BAI.
+Given a fixed number of rounds $T$, referred to as a budget, in each round $t = 1,2,\dots, T$, a decision maker observes contextual information (covariate) $X_t\in\mathcal{X}$ and draws a treatment arm $A_t \in [K] = \{1,2,\dots, K\}$.
+Here, $\mathcal{X}\subset \mathbb{R}^D$ is a space of contextual information\footnote{BAI without contextual information corresponds to case where $\mathcal{X}$ is a singleton.}.
 The decision maker then immediately observes an outcome (or reward) $Y_t$ linked to the drawn treatment arm $A_t$.
-This setting is referred to as the bandit feedback or Neyman-Rubin causal model \citep{Neyman1923,Rubin1974}, in which the outcome in round $t$ is $Y_t= \sum_{a\in[K]}\mathbbm{1}[A_t = a]Y^a_{t}$, where $Y^a_{t}\in\mathbb{R}$ is a potential independent (random) outcome, and $Y^1_t,Y^2_t,\dots, Y^K_a$ are conditionally independent given $X_t$.
+This setting is referred to as the bandit feedback or Neyman-Rubin causal model \citep{Neyman1923,Rubin1974}, in which the outcome in round $t$ is $Y_t= \sum_{a\in[K]}\mathbbm{1}[A_t = a]Y^a_{t}$, where $Y^a_{t}\in\mathbb{R}$ is a potential independent (random) outcome, and $Y^1_t,Y^2_t,\dots, Y^K_t$ are conditionally independent given $X_t$.
 We assume that $X_t$ and $Y^a_{t}$ are independent and identically distributed (i.i.d.) over $t \in [T] = \{1,2,\dots, T\}$.
 Our goal is to find a treatment arm with the highest expected outcome marginalized over the contextual distribution of $X_t$ with a minimal expected simple regret after observing the outcome in the round $T$.